nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “Threat hunting is a proactive mindset.
 I build hypotheses based on attacker behavior (TTPs), search through logs using Sigma or Splunk queries, and map findings to MITRE ATT\&CK.
 I aim to detect stealthy persistence, lateral movement, and C2 communication before they can escalate.”

----

-✅ Coming Up Next:
-**Q50.
-What’s the Purpose of an Incident Response Plan?**
-This is **critical** to SOC, DevSecOps, and CISO-level understanding.
-Shall we wrap it up with this one?

-Awesome!
-Let’s now conclude this advanced cybersecurity interview prep with a **mission-critical concept** — especially important for **SOC teams, Incident Responders, Blue Teams, and Compliance roles**.

----

 ### ❓ **Q50.
 What’s the Purpose of an Incident Response Plan (IRP)?**